-Furthermore, the Victorians' world-view owed much to Puritan writings and especially to John Bunyan's book (Fraser, 2002, 111).
-The nineteenth century still used the old language typical of Bunyan and Protestant spiritual personal development, even when God was left out.
-The pilgrim depicted in Victorian literature was essentially a secular one, symbols like the vanity mirror, prison of self, labyrinth of life, dunghill as the origin of the pilgrim, and the rescue of the shipwrecked pilgrim were perpetuated.
-And these emblems, one and all, as expressions of the conception of life as embattled progress retained a Protestant language and discourse (Qualls 1982, 1-16).
-Although historical Christianity was often replaced with a humanistic secular version, the cultural ties with the Protestant tradition were kept alive.
-At other times Victorians employed a rhetoric that, though religious in form, avoided the challenges posed to it by modernity (Ralls 1974, 256.).
+Furthermore, the Victorians’ worldview owed much to Puritan writings, especially to John Bunyan’s book (Fraser, 2002, 111).
+The old language typical of Bunyan and Protestant spiritual personal development was still used during the nineteenth century, even when God was omitted.
+The pilgrim depicted in Victorian literature was essentially a secular one, and symbols like the vanity mirror, prison of self, labyrinth of life, dunghill as the origin of the pilgrim, and the rescue of the shipwrecked pilgrim were perpetuated.
+All these emblems, as expressions of the conception of life as embattled progress, retained a Protestant language and discourse (Qualls 1982, 1–16).
+Although traditional Christianity was increasingly replaced with a humanistic secular version, cultural ties with the Protestant tradition were kept alive.
+At other times, Victorians employed rhetoric that, although religious in form, avoided the challenges posed to it by modernity (Ralls 1974, 256.).

-Beyond the importance of private religion is Protestantism’s role in shaping collective identity, through the public and national role of the Church of England.
-Parliament dealt not only with religious subjects pertaining to the status and government of the Church of England but also with religion as a complicating factor in education, in Ireland, and in party politics (Arnstein, Bright, Peterson and Temperley 1989, 150).
-The repeal of the Test Act in 1828-9 divorced the alleged connection between members of church and state.
-But, the agitation for disestablishment in the 1830s was withstood, and at least the symbolic status of the Church of England was left virtually intact (Wolffe 2002, 13; McLeod 2007, 17).
+Beyond Protestantism’s importance as a private religion is its role in shaping collective identity through the national and public functions of the Church of England.
+Not only did Parliament address religious issues pertaining to the status and government of the Church of England, but religion was also a complicating factor in the areas of education, Ireland, and party politics (Arnstein, Bright, Peterson and Temperley 1989, 150).
+Although the repeal of the century-old Test Act in 1828–1829 ruptured the alleged connection between members of church and state, the agitation for greater disestablishment in the 1830s was successfully deflected, and the symbolic status of the Church of England, at least, was left virtually intact (Wolffe 2002, 13; McLeod 2007, 17).

-Over time, the connection between church and state has changed from one in which the church provided political legitimation to one that expressed a set of symbols which construct identity (Hall 1992, 292).
+Over time, the relationship between church and state changed from one in which the church provided political legitimation to one that expressed a set of symbols that constructed identity (Hall 1992, 292).
 At the end of the nineteenth century, the Anglican Church was still the “main religious expression of national identity” (Wolffe 2006, p.
 321).
-The church certainly still regarded itself as representative of a spiritual worldview beyond itself.
-Cosmo Gordon Lang, Archbishop of York (1909-1928) and Archbishop of Canterbury (1928-1942) presented the church as “a sort of subconscious continuity which endures and profoundly affects the character of each generation of citizens who enter it” (Lang 1913, 1204; Marrin 1974, 6; Weldon 1902).
-Farfetched as this may have sounded, even at the time, the church did provide a symbol of national distinctiveness and cohesiveness, and it certainly represented national continuity in Parliament, in coronation and armistice ceremonies, in the ancient universities, in ecclesiastical courts, and in historical buildings (Beckford 1993, 187-8).
-National ceremonies, especially new ones that needed a “traditional” hue, were all within the church’s fold, space, and symbolic language.
+The Church certainly still regarded itself as representative of a spiritual worldview that extended beyond the confines of the Church’s authority.
+Cosmo Gordon Lang, Archbishop of York (1909–1928) and Archbishop of Canterbury (1928–1942), presented the church as “a sort of subconscious continuity which endures and profoundly affects the character of each generation of citizens who enter it” (Lang 1913, 1204; Marrin 1974, 6; Weldon 1902).
+As farfetched as this may have sounded, even at the time, the Church provided a symbol of national distinctiveness and cohesiveness, representing national continuity in Parliament, coronation and armistice ceremonies, the ancient universities, ecclesiastical courts, and historical buildings (Beckford 1993, 187–8).
+National ceremonies, especially new ones that needed a “traditional” hue, were all performed within the Church’s fold, space, and symbolic language.
 The thanksgiving on the recovery of the Prince of Wales (1872) at St. Paul’s expressed Gladstone’s notion of the religiosity of royal ceremony.
-The royal actors performed their parts as exemplars in a great morality play steeped with historical precedent and tradition.
-The centerpiece of each of the Jubilees, just as of the thanksgiving, was a religious service (Kuhn 1987, 155-156, 159, 162).
-Later ceremonies, including the royal funerals of the Duke of Clarence (1892), Victoria (1901) and Edward VII (1910), were all in the same vein (Wolffe 2006, 321-2).
+The royal actors performed their parts as exemplars in a great morality play steeped in historical precedent and tradition.
+The centerpiece of each of the Jubilees, just as of the thanksgiving, was a religious service (Kuhn 1987, 155–156, 159, 162).
+Later ceremonies, including the royal funerals of the Duke of Clarence (1892), Victoria (1901), and Edward VII (1910), were all conducted in the same style (Wolffe 2006, 321–2).